 - Be honored at the awards ceremony during the 2017 ATD International Conference & Exposition in Atlanta, GA

 - Be featured in ATD's publications.

-A practice may be entered for consideration in two categories.
+A practice may be entered in only one category.

 Practices designed to align career plans and tracks for optimal organization performances

 Coaching and Mentoring

 Using interactive process to help individuals and teams develop rapidly and produce results.
 Improving others' ability to set goals, take action, make better decisions, and make full use of their natural strengths.

 Applying structured approaches to shift individuals, teams, and organizations from a current state to a desired state.

 Diversity and Inclusion (including Cultural Competence)

 Practices designed to address challenges and opportunities related to diversity, inclusion, and cultural competence.
 These interventions may be at the individual behavior level, team level, or organizational level, or all three.